magento/merchdocs/src/marketing/product-recs-limitations.md

 1. Category permissions - Recommendations do not filter based on if customers or segments only have visibility to certain categories or products.
 The result is that shoppers might see recommendations for products they do not have access to.

-1. Headless - Currently only Magento-powered storefronts are supported.
+1. Headless - Currently, only Magento-powered storefronts are supported.
 Headless implementations, including PWA, are not supported due to the inability to provide the required storefront behavioral data.